Gofven/flowback-backend/README.md

 \section*{Predictive liquid democracy}

 The following describes predictive liquid democracy.
 Combining prediction markets and liquid democracy into predictive liquid democracy was done theoretically, and independently, by me ('independently' if someone else may have stated its properties, see 'Föreningen för Digital Demokrati' in Sweden - that is the association for Digital democracy - digitaldemocracy.world) when the Flowback project was in an early stage (2021).
 This decision system is anti-fragile, as it learns from any mistake if the mechanisms work well enough.
 Non-local delegation can be more optimal than local, where the locality is in regard to the network of social relations.
-It is possible that those who know many and seem knowledgeable are not and the result can become worse than it could be using a more objective recommendation algorithm for non-local delegation \cite{liquiddemocracy}.
+It is possible that those who know many and seem knowledgeable are not and the result can become worse than it could be using a more objective recommendation algorithm for non-local delegation [8].
 Predictive liquid democracy provides a base for such a recommendation algorithm.

 *Predictive liquid democracy as implemented in Flowback 2023-01*